Dania2021/thedriving-quiz/README.md

   * For the title of the page I have used google font Oswald.
   * For the body of the page I have used Quicksand.
 Quicksand is a sans-serif font which has lovely clean lines.
 I have chosen to use a sans-serif font for the body of the page as studies have found that sans-serif fonts are generally more legible to read on a screen.

-  ### Imagery

-  As the website is called The Driving Quiz, I wanted to use an image of cars driving on road as a background image to give the user the feeling that they are participating in a driving quiz.

   ### Wireframes

   Wireframes were created for mobile, tablet and desktop using balsamiq.